Frequently asked questions.

 What are your rates?

-On occasion we may be able to provide a sliding scale based on financial need, frequency of sessions (i.e., a lower rate for more frequent sessions), and other factors.
+On occasion I may be able to provide a sliding scale based on financial need, frequency of sessions (i.e., a lower rate for more frequent sessions), and other factors.

 Do you take insurance?

-Brooke is in-network with Aetna, and is currently accepting private practice patients who wish to use their Aetna insurance benefits.
-Nathan does not accept insurance as a psychological associate.
+I am in-network with Aetna, and is currently accepting private practice patients who wish to use their Aetna insurance benefits.

 What about Worker’s Compensation?

 In addition to serving individuals seeking care for personal reasons, this practice has a Worker’s Compensation Division called Emerging Insights Psychological Services.
-Patients cannot self-refer for worker’s compensation services, and must be referred by an official who is overseeing their worker’s compensation case.
+Except for those employed by the City and County of San Francisco, patients cannot self-refer for worker’s compensation services, and must be referred by an official who is overseeing their worker’s compensation case.

 Is your office ADA accessible?

-Our San Francisco office is not ADA accessible, as one needs to climb approximately 20 stairs to reach the office and waiting room.
-If you would like to work in-person but are unable to use stairs, please let us know ahead of time so that we can arrange to sublease an accessible space from a nearby colleague for our sessions.
+My San Francisco office is not ADA accessible, as one needs to climb approximately 20 stairs to reach the office and waiting room.
+If you would like to work in-person but are unable to use stairs, please let me know ahead of time so that I can arrange to sublease an accessible space from a nearby colleague for our sessions.